-(1) Determining whether the child continues to have a disability and determining the educational needs of the child;

-(2) Determining the present levels of academic achievement and related developmental needs of the child;

-(3) Determining whether the child continues to need special education and related services; and

-(4) Determining whether any additions or modifications to the special education and related services are needed to enable the child to meet the measurable annual goals set out in the IEP and to participate, as appropriate, in the general education curriculum.
+- (1) Determining whether the child continues to have a disability and determining the educational needs of the child; - (2) Determining the present levels of academic achievement and related developmental needs of the child; - (3) Determining whether the child continues to need special education and related services; and - (4) Determining whether any additions or modifications to the special education and related services are needed to enable the child to meet the measurable annual goals set out in the IEP and to participate, as appropriate, in the general education curriculum.

 If no additional data are is needed to determine continuing eligibility and the child's educational needs, the district LEA shall notify the parents of that determination and reasons for it and of the right of the parent to request an assessment, for purposes of determining the child's educational needs under this article, and to determine continuing eligibility.
-The school district LEA is not required to conduct an assessment unless requested to do so by the child's parents.
-However, a school district LEA shall follow the procedures in this chapter before determining that the child is no longer a child with a disability.
+The school district the child is no longer a child with a disability.
 The evaluation procedures described in this chapter are not required before the termination of a child's eligibility under this article due to graduation from secondary school secondary school with a regular high school diploma, or exceeding the age eligibility for a FAPE.